 Shirley Milburn picture

-Shirley Milburn of Bethany, OK was the 2017 of the Joyce Rushton Award.
-The Rushton Award is given to a volunteer who dedicate their time and energy to the campers of Wyldewood.
-Shirley has served as a nurse during Session 3 for many years.
+Shirley Milburn of Bethany, OK was the 2017 recipient of the Joyce Rushton Award.
+The Rushton Award is given to a volunteer who dedicates their time and energy to the campers of Wyldewood.
+Shirley served as a nurse during Session 3 for many years.

 Latina Dykes Award